-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) F.6 High school graduation with a continuum of options (traditional Carnegie units, GED, or completion of the IEP) is a goal for all students.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.c, 1.d Are graduation goals identified for all students?
-F.7 Tiered interventions are provided to students at risk for dropping out of school.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.b, 1.d, 2.a, 3.a, 4.c Are Universal Screeners used for identifying 'At Risk' students?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) F.6 High school graduation with a contin- uum of options (traditional Carnegie units, GED, or completion of the IEP) is a goal for all students Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.c, 1.d Are graduation goals identified for all students?
+I F.7 Tiered interventions are provided to students at risk for dropping out of school Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.d, 2.a, 3.a, 4.c Are Universal Screeners used for identifying 'At Risk' students?
 Are there clear decision making rules in places for moving students between tiers?
-I, P F.8 Follow-up with students who dropout and with students who graduate is conducted, and data is used to identify program and service strengths and areas for improvement.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.d, 3.a, 4.b, 4.c What processes are in place for follow up data?
-I, P F.9 A Summary of Academic Achievement and Functional Performance is developed for and shared with graduating students.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.f, 3.a, 4.b Examples/evidence of Summary of Performance records Р
+I, P F.8 Follow-up with students who dropout and with students who graduate is conducted, and data is used to identify program and service strengths and areas for improvement Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.d, 3.a, 4.b, 4.c What processes are in place for follow up data?
+I, P F.9 A Summary of Academic Achievement and Functional Performance is developed for and shared with graduating students Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.f, 3.a, 4.b Examples/evidence of Summary of Performance records р